Unsupervised Foundation Model-Agnostic Slide-Level Representation Learning: Conclusion

 \section{Conclusion}

 In this paper, we introduced \ac{cobra}, a novel FM- and task-agnostic approach for slide representation learning.
 Trained on only 3048 \acp{wsi} from \ac{tcga}, \ac{cobra} achieves \ac{sota} performance, even surpassing multimodal slide encoders.
 This is particularly valuable for medical imaging, where acquiring large annotated datasets is challenging due to privacy concerns and annotation costs.
 While additional data might enhance performance, our results indicate that \ac{cobra} is highly effective even in low-data regimes.
 These results highlight the potential of SSL in leveraging the strengths of histopathology FMs.
-Future work includes exploring SSL objectives that extend beyond contrastive approaches, as well as incorporating more cancer types, pretraining data and a larger variety of FMs into \ac{cobra}. {
+Future work includes exploring SSL objectives that extend beyond contrastive approaches, as well as incorporating more cancer types, pretraining data and a larger variety of FMs into \ac{cobra}. { \paragraph*{Acknowledgments} The authors gratefully acknowledge the GWK's support for funding this project by providing computing time through the Center for Information Services and HPC (ZIH) at TU Dresden.
+We also acknowledge the TCGA Research Network and the Clinical Proteomic Tumor Analysis Consortium (CPTAC), which generated the data on which the results shown in this study are based.
+GW is supported by Lothian NHS.}